smartdevicelink/sdl_javascript_suite/generator/README.md

     * The setter should return `this` instance to support the chaining.
 4. If the `<param>` has the `"type"` attribute value as the one of `<enum>` or `<struct>` name:
     * The getter should call and return the result of the `this.getObject` method, where the first parameter is the corresponding Struct or Enum class, the second is the value of the corresponding static property described above;
-    * The setter should validate the received value by calling the `this.validateType` method, where the fist parameter is the Struct or Enum class corresponding to the `"type"` attribute value of `<param>`, the second is the value itself;
+    * The setter should validate the received value by calling the `this._validateType` method, where the fist parameter is the Struct or Enum class corresponding to the `"type"` attribute value of `<param>`, the second is the value itself;
     * The setter should call the `this.setParameter` method, where the first parameter is the value of the corresponding static property described above, the second is the value passed into setter;
     * The setter should return `this` instance to support the chaining.